 Oil and Gas

 You already know about one of the major benefits of futures trading, direct market connection.
-This is not the only benefit to trading futures, there are many.
+This is not the only benefit to trading futures vs options or others, there are many.
 Let’s look at some of those benefits.

 No Pattern Day Trading Rule